 There is no guarantee that the Company will be able to execute on its planned strategy.
 The continued development of the Company requires additional financing and failure to raise such capital could result in the delay or indefinite postponement of current business strategy or the Company ceasing to carry on business.
 There can be no assurance that additional capital or other types of financing will be available if needed or that, if available, the terms of such financing will be favorable to the Company.
 If additional funds are raised through issuances of equity or convertible debt securities, existing shareholders could suffer significant dilution.
 In addition, from time to time, the Company may enter into transactions to acquire assets or the shares of other companies.
-These transactions may be financed wholly or partially with debt, which may temporarily increase the Company's debt levels above industry standards.
-Any debt financing secured in the future could involve restrictive covenants relating to capital raising activities and other financial and operational matters, which may make it more difficult for the Company to obtain additional capital and to pursue business opportunities, including potential acquisitions.
-Debt financings may contain provisions, which, if breached, may entitle lenders to accelerate repayment of loans and there is no assurance that the Company would be able to repay such loans in such an event or prevent the enforcement of security granted pursuant to such debt financing.
+These transactions may be financing secured in the future could involve restrictive covenants relating to capital raising activities and other financial and operational matters, which may make it more difficult for the Company would be able to repay such loans in such an event or prevent the enforcement of security granted pursuant to such debt financing.
 The Company may require additional financing to fund its operations to the point where it is generating positive cash flows.
 Negative cash flow may restrict the Company's ability to pursue its business objectives.